cliffordsepato/AI-Text-Analyzer/README.md

 # Social Filter App 💬

+This app is powered by OpenAI's GPT-3 Davinci model and is designed to help you ensure your text is appropriate and free from harmful language.
+The app aims to promote safe and respectful online communication, while also empowering users to take responsibility for the content they post online.

 # Installation 💥

 To run this application, you need to have Python 3.7+ installed on your machine.
 Once you have Python installed, you can clone this repository and install the required packages by running: